Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

-This relation is only valid when $\chi^{-+}_0$ is decoupled from the other components (transverse and longitudinal), such as for the systems we investigate in this work.
-Therefore, within the aforementioned approximation, the damping parameter can be obtained from the single-particle transverse susceptibility $\chi_0$.
-It is important to note that, although the RPA susceptibility is obtained from the mean-field one, we found that $\chi$ achieves numerical convergence faster than $\chi_0$ with respect to k-points, which is attributed to an error cancellation when solving the Dyson equation.
+This relation is only valid when $\chi^{-+}_0$ is decoupled from the other types of susceptibilities (transverse and longitudinal), as in the systems we investigate in this work.
+The damping parameter can therefore be obtained from the single-particle transverse susceptibility $\chi_0$.

-For frequencies $\omega$ in the meV range (where the collective spin excitations are located), $\chi_0^{-+}$ has a simple $\omega$-dependence: while the real part is approximately constant, the imaginary part has a linear behavior starting at $\omega=0$~\cite{Lounis:2015ho}.
-It can then be expanded to first order in $\omega$ as
+For frequencies $\omega$ in the meV range (where the collective spin excitations are located), $\chi_0^{-+}$ has a simple $\omega$-dependence~\cite{Lounis:2015ho}:

 where $\chi'_0(0)=\left.\frac{\ud\chi^{-+}_0}{\ud \omega}\right|_{\omega=0}$.
 These results are valid also in the presence of spin-orbit coupling.
 Using Eq.~\eqref{chi0exp}, the Gilbert damping can be written as